 - HLS and other Harvard students interested in health policy, health care law, biotechnology, bioethics, health and human rights, and a range of other health and law topics.
 You can join simply by signing up for our email list and coming to our events.

-With whom does HLHCS collaborate?
+With whom does HHLS collaborate?

 - Harvard’s Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics

 - Health groups at other Harvard graduate schools, including the Harvard Medical School, Harvard School of Public Health, Kennedy School of Government, and Harvard Business School

 What can I do as part of HHLS?